ivanchi88/ArduinoGameMachine/README.md

 I've used an Arduino Uno compatible board to test it so it should run well on any other similar arduino board.
 The display I use is a 128x64 Oled SSD1306 display, the I2C model.
-I also use an analog joystick and a button (I use the build-in button but others should work too)
+I also use an analog joystick and a button (I use the joystick build-in button but others should work too)

 If you use the same model of display as I do, you can download here its specific library: https://github.com/adafruit/Adafruit_SSD1306
 If not, you have to find the right one.